BlcMed/legacy-pos-reporter/README.md

-# Tornado Restaurant Sales Report System
+# Legacy Poing Of Sales Report System

-This project automates the extraction and reporting of sales data from Tornado Restaurant, produces PDF reports and send reports by email (configurable).
+This project automates the extraction and reporting of sales data from a legacy POS system (Visual Basic frontend with Microsoft Access `.mdb` database).
+It produces PDF reports and sends them by email (configurable).

 **Requirements:**